Universal access to drinking water and sustainable water management remain major social challenges.

 But rainwater can be harvested with minimal environmental impact, to fulfill the human right to water.

 In industrialised countries, a mixture of ground- and surface-water resources are often used to meet public and industrial water needs.
 But this can change the hydrodynamics of ecosystems, and deplete aquifers, exposing future generations by depleting natural resources.

 Water resources are modified by variations in land use, temperature and precipitation.
-Population growth, urbanization, ecosystem degradation and depletion of aquifers have negative effects on drinking water supply, biodiversity and agricultural production.
+Population growth, urbanisation, ecosystem degradation and depletion of aquifers have negative effects on drinking water supply, biodiversity and agricultural production.

-In many countries where we work, women and girls bear the responsibility of collecting water (30-50 liters per day), to meet their families daily needs.
+In many low-income countries, women and girls shoulder the responsibility of water collection (30-50 l/day), to meet their household's daily needs.

-Rainwater management addresses the Sustainable Development Goals (SDGs 2, 3, 5, 6, 10, 13 and 17).
-We implement these goals through international development projects, by supporting local municipalities and local authorities, and through projects that raise local awareness of the socio-environmental benefits of rainwater harvesting.
+Rainwater management addresses Sustainable Development Goals (SDGs 2, 3, 5, 6, 10, 13 and 17).
+We advance these goals through international development projects, by supporting local municipalities and local authorities, and by advocating for the socio-environmental benefits of rainwater harvesting.